 What are the benefits of DNS-over-HTTPS?

-According to Google, the protocol will bring privacy and security benefits to users such as avoid spoofing attacks, Denial-of-Service (DoS) attacks and more.
+Popular browsers such as Google Chrome, Mozilla Firefox, and others have stressed the importance of utilizing DoH.
+According to Google, the protocol will bring privacy and security benefits to users such as avoiding spoofing attacks, Denial-of-Service (DoS) attacks and more.

 However, many cybersecurity experts claimed the protocol to be useless since ISPs have many other ways to look up the DNS requests.